+Function Soft key If the table of contents at left is active: Select the entry above it or below it If the text window at right is active: Move the page downward or upward if texts or graphics are not shown completely If the table of contents at left is active: Open a branch of the table of contents.
+If the branch is at its end, jump into the window at right If the text window at right is active: No function - If the table of contents at left is active: Close a branch of the table of contents If the text window at right is active: No function + If the table of contents at left is active: Use the cursor key to show the selected page If the text window at right is active: If the cursor is on a link, jump to the linked page ENT If the table of contents at left is active: Switch the tab between the display of the table of contents, display of the subject index, and the full-text search function and switching to the screen half at right If the text window at right is active: Jump back to the window at left If the table of contents at left is active: Select the entry above it or below it If the text window at right is active: Jump to the next link

 Function Soft key

-If the table of contents at left is active: Select the entry above it or below it

-If the text window at right is active: Move the page downward or upward if texts or graphics are not shown completely

-If the table of contents at left is active: Open a branch of the table of contents.
-If the branch is at its end, jump into the window at right

-If the text window at right is active: No function

-If the text window at right is active: No function

-If the table of contents at left is active: Use the cursor key to show the selected page

-If the text window at right is active:

-If the cursor is on a link, jump to the linked page

-■ If the table of contents at left is active: Switch the tab between the display of the table of contents, display of the subject index, and the full-text search function and switching to the screen half at right the screen half at rightIf the text window at right is active:Jump back to the window at left

-■ If the table of contents at left is active: Select the entry above it or below it

-If the text window at right is active: Jump to the next link ₽

-70 Basics of operation

-Function Soft key

-Select the page last shown \(\big
+Select the page last shown ¢

-Page forward if you have used the "Select page last shown" function =>
+Page forward if you have used the "Select page last shown" function \$

-Move up by one page 1
+Move up by one page È Ŷ

-Move down by one page F.
+Move down by one page

 Display or hide table of contents

 Switch between full-screen display and reduced display.
 With the reduced display you can see some of the rest of the control window.
-[F]
+1700 - 100 -

 The focus is switched internally to the control application so that you can operate the control when the TURNguide is open.
 If the full screen is active, the control reduces the window size automatically before the change of focus.

-Exit TURNguide 7
+Exit TURNguide ×